Code analysis for phishing safety

 Once you've signed up with a temp mail, watch how the service behaves.

-- Urgency: Emails demanding immediate action ("Your account will be deleted!") are almost always scams.
+• Urgency: Emails demanding immediate action ("Your account will be deleted!") are often scams.

 Using temp mail protects your identity, but it doesn't make your browser immune to viruses.
 If a phishing site asks you to download a file or install a plugin, stop immediately.
 Temp mail is a shield for your data, not an antivirus for your PC.